 Technology and the Industrial Base includes Industrial Base issues and Manufacturing Technology Development

-Design includes Producibility and Maturity
+Design includes Producibility Program and Design Maturity

 Cost and Funding includes Production Cost Knowledge (cost modeling), Cost Analysis, and Manufacturing Investment Budget

-Materials includes Maturity, Availability, Supply Chain Management, and Special Handling (i.e. government furnished property, shelf life, security, hazardous materials, storage environment, etc.)
+Materials includes Maturity, Availability, Supply Chain Management, and Special Handling (i.e. GFP, shelf life, security, hazardous materials, storage environment, ESH, etc.)

-Process Capability and Control includes Modeling and Simulation (product and process), manufacturing process maturity, and process yields and rates
+Process Capability and Control includes Modeling & Simulation (product and process), manufacturing process maturity, and process yields and rates

-Quality Management includes supplier quality
+Quality includes Quality Management, Product, and Supplier Quality/Management

 Manufacturing Management includes manufacturing planning and scheduling, materials planning, and tooling/special test and inspection equipment

-The Matrix shown in Appendix A provides detailed criteria for each of the ten MRLs, by thread and sub-thread, throughout the acquisition life cycle.
+The MRL Matrix shown in Appendix A provides detailed criteria for each of the ten MRLs, by thread and sub-thread, throughout the acquisition life cycle.
 The matrix allows a user to separately trace and understand the maturation progress of each of the threads and sub-threads as readiness levels increase from MRL 1 though MRL 10.
 These thread and sub-thread MRL criteria should be applied when appropriate to the situation and may be tailored to a particular technology or application.

 As stated earlier, the MRL numbering scheme is not important for assessments of manufacturing readiness.
 What is important is the degree of maturity for the program element being assessed; has the program element achieved the target maturity; and if not, what has to be accomplished to meet the target.
-This information is determined in the assessment process using the matrix in Appendix A, not by assigning a number to the element being assessed.
+This information is determined in the assessment process using the MRL Matrix, not by assigning a number to the element being assessed.

 MRLs and the Acquisition Management System